saraswati1664/Saras-Portfolio/README.md

 # 💁‍♀️ Saraswati's Portfolio Website

 Welcome to my personal developer portfolio!
 This website showcases my projects, skills, and a little bit about me.
+I’m passionate about creating beautiful, responsive websites and web apps that solve real-world problems.
+Whether you're a recruiter, a fellow developer, or just curious — feel free to explore and connect with me!
 ![Portfolio Preview](/image/Screenshot1.png)

 ## 💻 Tech Stack